nonmodernist/holreg/content/films/gone-with-the-wind-1939.md

 ## Production Context

-*Gone with the Wind* represents the apotheosis of Hollywood's engagement with Southern regionalist literature, marking a decisive shift from the intimate adaptations of the 1910s and 1920s to the sweeping, nationally-oriented epics of the late studio era.
+*Gone with the Wind* represents the apotheosis of Hollywood's engagement with Southern literature, marking a shift from the intimate regionalism of the 1910s and 1920s to the sweeping, nationally-oriented epics of the late studio era.

-Unlike earlier regionalist adaptations that often featured recurring creative personnel like Mary Pickford or screenwriter Frances Marion working on multiple projects from the same geographic tradition, Selznick's production operated as a prestige standalone project designed to transcend regional boundaries and appeal to national audiences.
-The film's approach to the American South differed markedly from the more authentic, location-specific treatments seen in earlier adaptations of authors like Gene Stratton-Porter or Alice Hegan Rice, instead creating a romanticized, studio-manufactured version of the antebellum and Reconstruction South that prioritized spectacle over regional authenticity.

-Producer David O. Selznick's determination to secure Clark Gable for Rhett Butler and his extensive creative control over the screenplay revisions reflected the era's shift toward producer-driven projects that transformed regional source material into blockbuster entertainment properties.
+Unlike earlier regionalist adaptations that often featured recurring creative personnel like producer/actress Mary Pickford or screenwriter Frances Marion working on multiple projects from the same geographic tradition, David O. Selznick's production operated as a prestige standalone project designed to transcend regional boundaries and appeal to national audiences.
+The film's approach to the American South differed markedly from the more authentic, location-specific treatments seen in earlier adaptations of authors like [Gene Stratton-Porter](@/author-profiles/gene-stratton-porter.md) or [Grace Miller White](@/author-profiles/grace-miller-white.md), instead creating a romanticized, studio-manufactured version of the antebellum and Reconstruction South that prioritized spectacle over regional authenticity or local color.
+Selznick's extensive creative control over the screenplay revisions and day-to-day production reflected the era's shift toward producer-driven projects that transformed regional source material into blockbuster entertainment properties.

- While Margaret Mitchell's novel was her only published work, preventing the kind of sustained author-studio relationships that characterized earlier regionalist cycles, *Gone with the Wind*'s massive success established a template for how major studios would approach prestigious literary adaptations in the 1940s and beyond, emphasizing production values and star power over the intimate regional authenticity that had defined Hollywood's earlier encounters with American women's regional fiction.
+ While Margaret Mitchell's novel was her only published work, preventing the kind of sustained author-studio relationships that characterized earlier regionalist cycles, *Gone with the Wind*'s massive success established a template for how major studios would approach prestigious literary adaptations in the 1940s and beyond, emphasizing production values and star power over the intimate regional authenticity that had defined many of Hollywood's earlier encounters with American women's regional fiction.